hypery2k/grunt-galenframework/README.md

 2. SauceLabs Screen Resolutions: [link](https://docs.saucelabs.com/reference/test-configuration/#specifying-the-screen-resolution)

 # Writing Galen tests
-`grunt-galen` exposes a useful `gl.js` module<sup>1</sup>, so you can spend more time improving your project, rather than writing the test files.
+`grunt-galenframework` exposes a useful `gl.js` module<sup>1</sup>, so you can spend more time improving your project, rather than writing the test files.

 Test files' main role is to assign  `.spec` files to their target pages of the project.
 For example `example-test.test.js` can look like this: